pommmone/ImSwitch/docs/api/api.imcontrol.rst

       Runs a scan with the set scanning parameters.

+   .. method::  runScanAdvanced() -> None #comment from Simone: added this from scancontrollerpointscan

+      Runs a scan with the set scanning parameters.

    .. method:: saveScanParamsToFile(filePath: str) -> None

       Saves the set scanning parameters to the specified file.